+All other amendments, as described in 1.10(1) and (2), by Horace Mann I and III require the approval of the local collective bargaining unit and the local school committee prior to the submission of such requests to the Department.
+All other amendments by a Horace Mann II require approval of a majority of the school’s faculty and the local school committee prior to the submission of such requests to the Department.

-If a Commonwealth charter school seeks an amendment to change its maximum enrollment (including grades served), the municipality of its location, or the districts specified in its region; the Department will provide a copy of the request to the superintendents of the affected districts and provide them notice of their right to submit written comment to the Commissioner within 15 days.
+Comment: If a Commonwealth charter school seeks an amendment to change its maximum enrollment, grades served, the municipality or school district of its location, or the districts specified in its region, the school shall send a copy of its amendment materials to the superintendent of the school districts from which the school enrolls or is expected to enroll students and certify to the Department that it has done so.
+The Department will solicit and review comments on the amendment request from the superintendents of the affected districts.

-Boards of trustees seeking amendment requests to increase maximum enrollment in districts performing in the lowest 10 % statewide, under M.G.L. c.
-71, § 89, and in which the 9 % net school spending cap is or would be exceeded, must meet the performance criteria described in 603 CMR 1.)05(2).
+Proven Provider: Boards of trustees seeking amendment requests to increase maximum enrollment in districts performing in the lowest 10 percent statewide, under M.G.L. c.
+71, § 89, and in which the 9 percent net school spending cap is or would be exceeded, must meet the performance criteria described in 603 CMR 1.04(4)).

+More than 20 Percent: In accordance with M.G.L. c.
+71 § 89(n), if more than 20 percent of the school’s total enrollment for two consecutive years comes from school districts not included in its original charter, the school’s board of trustees must file an amendment request to reflect its actual enrollment patterns.

-(6) Should the Commissioner deny an amendment request, the charter school's board of trustees may seek review of the Commissioner's decision by the Board.
+Review: Should the Commissioner deny an amendment request, the charter school's board of trustees may seek review of the Commissioner's decision by the Board.

-1. 12: Renewal of Charters
+1.11 : Renewal of Charters